 Likewise, what happens to the product that is produced by the people who are purchasing your data?
 A pharmaceutical company that develops a drug using a DTC genetic database is never going to pay everyone who has contributed data part of the profits.
 To address this, 23andMe have put a clause into their terms asking consumers to waive their rights to a share of any profits made from the research conducted on their data.
 But this consumer has paid for their testing, had their data sold for profit, and then had a product made out of it.
 Is this model fair?

 Recently, both 23andMe and Ancestry DNA has reported a drop in sales and having to significantly downsize their workforce.
 There is some ambiguity on who has access to these genetic databases and that they are using it for.
 Other than pharmaceutical companies searching for drug targets, other players such as insurance companies and law enforcement.

 The drop in DTC sales comes after detectives revealed they had used GEDmatch, a public genetic database, to solve a murder case, raising privacy concerns.
 The case was solved in a way that was unique, whereby long preserved DNA data was uploaded to this database and was matched with the criminal’s distant relatives, leading to them solving the case.
-An overview of this case is here.

 To counteract some of these concerns, Nebula Genomics, a start up by George Church, offers an additional layer of control of their data to the consumers.
 With a Nebula test, consumers have the option to share their data, not share their data, or to be asked each time someone wants access to it.
 The service also offers consumers the option of being part of a “subscription” service, where you can have access to genetic information relevant to you sent regularly.